TexasOct/iDO/docs/developers/getting-started/first-run.md

 On first run, iDO will request system permissions:

 #### macOS

 - **Accessibility**: Required to monitor keyboard and mouse events
 - **Screen Recording**: Required to capture screenshots

-The app will guide you through granting these permissions.
-See the detailed [Permissions Guide](../guides/features/permissions.md) for troubleshooting.
+The app will guide you through granting these permissions in System Settings.

 #### Linux

 Permissions are typically granted automatically, but you may need to run:

 ```bash
 # Add user to input group
 sudo usermod -a -G input $USER